11 Animals That Eat Bamboo

 by Pasha Kirillov is licensed under CC BY-SA 2.0

-The last on our list, the bamboo borer, which is endemic to Southeast Asia and India, has a voracious hunger for bamboo shoots.
+The last on our list, the bamboo borer, is endemic to Southeast Asia and India and has a voracious hunger for bamboo shoots.

-The bamboo stem is first drilled for a small hole, which is followed by its hollowing out to create a hollow pipe-like structure.
+The bamboo stem is first drilled for a small hole, followed by its hollowing out to create a hollow pipe-like structure.

 As they can easily avoid chemical termite barriers, infestations can quickly spread throughout a region, wreaking havoc among bamboo forests as they consume all the shoots.